 If you’re saddled with credit card debt, you’re not alone.
-Average credit card balances increased by 10% in 2023 to $6,5013, according to Experian’s 2023 Consumer Credit Review.
-And according to a November 2023 Bankrate survey of 2,350 U.S adults, a full 49% of cardholders carry credit card debt from month to month.
-Considering the average credit card interest rate in the U.S. today is 24.71%, that average balance could end up costing Americans quite a bit in interest.
+In the last quarter of 2025, average credit card balances increased by 5.5% from the previous year to $1.28 trillion, according to the Federal Reserve Bank of New York.
+Also, according to a 2025 Bankrate survey, 48% of cardholders carry credit card debt from month to month.
+Considering the average credit card interest rate in the U.S. is 25.32% as of March 2026, many Americans could end up paying quite a bit in interest.

-Using your credit card wisely can help you not only avoid having to make hefty interest payments, but can have a positive impact on your credit, since 30% of your FICO® Score is determined by your amounts owed.
+Using your credit card wisely can help you avoid making hefty interest payments, and it can have a positive impact on your credit, since 30% of your FICO® Score is determined by your amounts owed.
 If you’re working on getting out of — and staying out of — credit card debt, here are some tips on being a savvy credit card user.

 How to Use a Credit Card Wisely: 7 Tips

-If you have a credit card, it’s crucial that you use your credit card responsibly.
-Here are some tips to keep in mind to ensure your credit card usage stays in check.
+If you have a credit card, it’s important to use it responsibly.
+Here are some tips to ensure your credit card usage stays in check.

 1. Always Try to Pay Off Your Statement Balance in Full

-With average interest rates topping 24%, credit cards can be a very expensive way to borrow money.
-It’s important to pay off your statement balance in full after each billing cycle if you want to avoid dealing with high-interest charges.
+With average interest rates topping 25%, credit cards can be a very expensive way to borrow money.
+It’s important to pay off your statement balance in full after each billing cycle to avoid high interest charges.

 If you’re already in the habit of paying your balance in full when it comes due, you could consider leveraging your credit card spending to earn favorable reward points, such as points toward travel or cash back rewards.